sumant326541/tests-weather-shopper/README.md

 ### Note:
-- some times expected products SPF-50, SPF-30, Aloe or Almond not available and requrement is not clear how to handle scenario in this case that may cause to fail the test case.(observed in 1% of test execution)
+- some time expected products SPF-50, SPF-30, Aloe or Almond will not available and requrement is not clear how to handle this scenario and that may cause to fail the test case.(observed in 1% of test execution)